-- 2.1 The clubhouse together with any ancillary buildings and the site and car parking elements should be valued on the Comparative Principle of valuation. - 2.2 The greens element should be valued using the Contractor's Basis of valuation.
-Reference should be made to Basic Principles Practice Note 2 (Contractor's Basis Valuations).
+- 2.1 The clubhouse together with any ancillary buildings and the site and car parking elements should be valued on the Comparative Principle of valuation. - 2.2 The bowling green element should be valued using the Contractor's Basis of valuation.
+Reference should be made to SAA Basic Principles Practice Note 2 (Contractor's Basis Valuations).